apoorvpandey-ap/How-to-create-a-Systemd-service-in-Linux/README.md

 WantedBy=multi-user.target

 ```
-After you finish reload the service files to include the new service.
+### After you finish reload the service files to include the new service.
+`sudo systemctl daemon-reload`

 ### Start your new service
 `sudo systemctl start [your_new_service].service`

-Check the status of your new service e.g (my new service called unixcop.service)
+### Check the status of your new service e.g (my new service called unixcop.service)
-`sudo systemctl status unixcop.service`
+`sudo systemctl reposilite.service`

-Enable your service on every reboot
+### Enable your service on every reboot
-`sudo systemctl enable unixcop.service`
+`sudo systemctl enable reposilite.service`

-To disable your service on every reboot
+### To disable your service on every reboot
-`sudo systemctl disable unixcop.service`
+`sudo systemctl disable reposilite.service`

 ###